 Mentorship & Networking

-Students have the opportunity to learn from and network with tech and engineering professionals from a wide variety of industries and backgrounds.
-Through these interactions, they will begin to build their professional network as well as learn about a range of potential career paths that fit their interests.
+Students have the opportunity to learn from and network with professionals from a variety of industries and backgrounds.

-The three-week summer internship program is followed by a nine-month mentorship program with a focus on career exploration, development of leadership skills, and growing professional networks to access apprenticeship and internship opportunities.
-Mentorship groups meet monthly to work on specific individual goals.
+The summer program is followed by a mentorship program focusing on career exploration, development of leadership skills, and growing professional networks to access apprenticeship and internship opportunities.

 Organizers & Teaching Team